Doghouse-Mike/my-notes/content/Welcome Aboard!.md

 ![[E2ABA691-689E-4714-A734-8E4CA2FF38BF 1.jpeg]]

-Bonsoir, I’m not *entirely* sure what this is going to become.
-I *think* we’re going to end up with some sort of hybrid of blog, portfolio, and [digital garden](https://www.technologyreview.com/2020/09/03/1007716/digital-gardens-let-you-cultivate-your-own-little-bit-of-the-internet/).
+Bonsoir, I'm not *entirely* sure what this is going to become.
+I *think* we're going to end up with some sort of hybrid of blog, portfolio, and [digital garden](https://www.technologyreview.com/2020/09/03/1007716/digital-gardens-let-you-cultivate-your-own-little-bit-of-the-internet/).

 I am, as with so much in life, still figuring this out.

-## What I’ve Done.
+## What I've Done.

 I've designed flyers, logos, tshirts, websites, and helped artists turn an idea in their head into something that's visible to the world, via glowing screens, prints, and other physical objects.